-The article we liked best from Westminster’s blog was called ‘Top 10 Essential Tools for Security Guards’.
+The article we liked best from Westminster’s blog was called ‘How to make a citizens arrest – UK law‘.
 It was a very useful read.

 Accolade describe themselves as “leaders in London security”.
 Along with their various capital-based services, they also offer free online consultations, which is a very welcome service indeed.